18F/handbook/pages/18f/how-18f-works/research-guidelines.md

 should consider factors of equity and complexity of the research when determining compensation for user research on their project.

-### How do I actually distribute the compensation to research participants?
+## How do I actually distribute the compensation to research participants?

 There are a few different ways to distribute compensation to research participants.

-**Pay participants via gift card:** Compensation can be distributed to participants via digital/e-gift or physical gift cards through [GiftBit](https://www.giftbit.com/).
+### Pay participants via gift card

+Compensation can be distributed to participants via digital/e-gift or physical gift cards through [GiftBit](https://www.giftbit.com/).
 Gift cards can be purchased by submitting a [purchase card request](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform).
 The total amount of the purchase must be under $10,000 per project.